petpetpetpet/glastonbury/README.md

     - Work out which card, and if you need to borrow a card number from someone sort it out in advance.
 - Dates and Times:
     - 9am GMT - 6-Nov-2022.
 - Do not: Shit yourself.
+Use a seat cover if necessary.

 # How Does it Work
 ANYONE can head to https://glastonbury.seetickets.com and try for tickets, as many times as they like.
 IF someone is lucky enough to get through, they will be presented with a form that lets them enter up to SIX registration numbers and post codes.
 They do not need to enter their own.